 Here in the village of Lisbane, close to the shores of Strangford Lough, one of County Down’s prettiest little treasures is to be found at the thatch-roofed Old Post Office, which dates back to the 1840’s.

-Having lain derelict for many years, this listed building has been caringly restored and it now makes a charming home for Trevor and Alison Smylie’s tea rooms and gift shop.
+Having lain derelict for many years, this listed building was caringly restored and it now makes a charming home for Trevor and Alison Smylie’s tea rooms and gift shop.

-Trevor has years of experience as a baker and pastry chef in Australia and the U.K. under his belt, and is now responsible for producing all the mouth watering scones, gateaux, pies and tarts which can be enjoyed in the three atmospheric tea rooms, each with its own cosy peat fire.
+With many years of experience as a baker and pastry chef in Australia and the U.K. under his belt, Trevor is now responsible for producing all the mouth watering scones, gateaux, pies and tarts which can be enjoyed in the three atmospheric tea rooms, each with its own cosy peat fire.